 Mechanisation system is a home-grown banking system designed to support the on-line banking operations of the Bank Of Montreal.
 It provided real-time transaction processing, as distinct from memo-post, which is still the mode of the other banks of the Canadian "Big Five", all of whose systems are customized versions of the COLT (Canadian On-Line Teller) package.

-This page is an initial collaboration effort by PaulMorrison and HansWobbe.
+This page is the current resut of an initial collaboration effort by PaulMorrison and HansWobbe.
 Others are welcome to participate, by either adding additional information or posing questions that may help draw out points that are of interest to members of this community.

 - Aspects of this centralized approach to posting that might be of interest in this community include: